ub-math/exam_guides/docs/instructor.md

 Knowing when students joined and left a proctoring session, accessed the exam questions, and submitted their work, is critical for detecting cheating.
 If you use the Exam Server, Zoom live-proctoring, and Gradescope, all of this information can be easily brought together in a [chart like this](https://exams.nsm.buffalo.edu/ringland/timechart_sample_anonymized.svg) that allows rapid detection of anomalies.
-Line segments denote presence in the Zoom meeting, blue (or magenta) squares are accesses to exam server (should not be outside
-Zoom meeting), and green (or red) dots are Gradescope submissions.
+Line segments denote presence in the Zoom meeting, blue (or magenta) squares are accesses to the exam server (should not be outside Zoom meeting), and green (or red) dots are Gradescope submissions.

 <div class="alert alert-dismissible alert-warning">